manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 	> **Note**: Only the user, who installed the database on a host, can run `deinstall` to remove the database.

 	So, if you install the database as *oracle*, then you cannot deinstall as `mgarodia` or any other user.
-Else, it returns the following error.
+In such case, it returns the following error.

 	```
 	ERROR: Oracle home not owned by user.